payojbaral1/blog/source/_posts/nandankanan.md

 date: 2016-12-21 12:48:23
 tags: travels
 ---
-Nandankanan zoo is a popular zoo in the city of Bhubaneswar, in the eastern Indian state of Odisha.
+Nandankanan is a popular zoo in the city of Bhubaneswar, in the eastern Indian state of Odisha.
 I visited the zoo on the 21st of December.
 Nandankanan was established in 1960 and has been for decades, an integral part of Odisha's identity and a prime source of revenue from tourism.

 <!-- more -->